 The imbibition dynamics of NFRs subject to waterflooding enhance oil recovery in water-wet (WW) formations, reduces oil recovery in strongly oil-wet formations, and, in mixed wet rocks, the recovery varies and can be even more favorable than the WW scenarios (Karimi-Fard et al., 2004; Wu, 2015; Blunt, 2017; Alhammadi et al., 2017).
 The assumption that fluid flow in an NFR occurs mainly inside fractures breaks down when multiphase effects are considered: as the capillary pressure inside fractures is usually non-negligible, capillary continuity throughout a fracture set is probably greater than anticipated, gravity and co-current flow play a role as primary drainage mechanisms and imbibition of the natural fractures delay the water breakthrough (Fig. 6).

-It must be underlined that although laboratory testing of fractured rock is not trivial, the investigation of the imbibition mechanisms of a given rock in the pore scale is fundamental, so that fracture models and overall analysis can go beyond simplistic idealized geometries, and successfully find representative realistic estimates.
+It must be underlined that although laboratory testing of fractured rock is not trivial, the investigation of the imbibition mechanisms of a given rock in the pore scale is fundamental so that fracture models and overall analysis can go beyond simplistic idealized geometries, and successfully find representative realistic estimates.

 Figure 4 – On the left figure, higher moveable oil and oil recovery are expected due to capillary continuity across matrix blocks surrounded by fractures.
 On the right, lower moveable oil and oil recovery are expected due to capillary discontinuity.